Forecasting Model

 Variable Types

-Section titled “Variable Types”Variables that can be simulated include:
+Section titled “Variable Types”Variables that can be simulated:

 | Category | Variables |